How to choose a SAFe training provider

 The first consideration is the company providing the training,

-You can find a partner or check if a a provider is a partner by going to: https://www.scaledagile.com/find-a-partner/ From the partner listing page you can find out a heap of information about the partner.
+You can find a partner or check if a provider is a partner by going to: https://www.scaledagile.com/find-a-partner/ From the partner listing page you can find out a heap of information about the partner, including some data that may indicative of the partner’s depth of experience .
 For illustrative purposes a screenshot of the Pretty Agile listing is provided below.

+This is a partner that has a SAFe Program Consultant Trainer (SPCT) on their team.
 According to Scaled Agile Inc. the SPCT certification is the most advanced certification you can achieve with SAFe.
 Partners with SPCTs will have the Scaled Agile Partner Gold SPCT badge.
-Again, while this is not a guarantee of quality it can be an indicator.
+While this is not a guarantee of quality it can be an indicator.
 If the instructor is an SPCT they should have a reasonable depth of experience with SAFe.

 Of course, even if the partner has an SPCT this is not a guarantee that the SPCT is mentoring the SAFe instructors employed by that partner.
-This is probably more unlikely if the SPCT is not an employee of the partner or lives on the opposite side of the world Eg. An SPCT based in Europe is unlikely to be working with SPCs in Australia as the time zone overlap is not friendly.
+Eg. A large partner with a single SPCT based in Europe, is probably not an indicator of the quality of the partner’s teams in other geographies like Australia, as the time overlap is not friendly.

 How long has the partner been a partner?